-Site surveys can include the use of a moisture meter to identify areas of moisture under waterproof roof membranes and, by adjustment of the instruments sensitivity with respect to the conditions being surveyed, may also detect relative concentrations of moisture.
+Site surveys can include the use of a moisture meter to identify areas of moisture under waterproof roof membranes and, by adjustment of the sensitivity of the instrument with respect to the conditions being surveyed, may also detect relative concentrations of moisture.

 Chemical Tracers and Dyes

-Certain instances of water penetration creating leaks may be possibly investigated by applying chemical tracers and/or dyes.
-The purpose of such applications is to typically verify or bring focus to the likely source of the leak.
+It is possible to investigate certain instances of water penetration creating leaks by applying chemical tracers and/or dyes.
+The purpose of such applications is typically to verify or bring focus to the likely source of the leak.

 These are applied in situations where they may assist the identification of leaks; they are often limited by damage caused to decorative finishes, dilution effects and discernability (dirty water from the leak).
 The merits and disadvantages are always assessed during the course of any investigation works.

-In situations where water penetration only results in staining, a florescent dye is sometimes deployed.
-The principal benefit is that with this type of dye only a small amount penetrating can be detected using an ultra violet light source.
+In situations where water penetration only results in staining, a fluorescent dye is sometimes deployed.
+The principal benefit is that with this type of dye only a small amount penetrating can be detected using an ultraviolet light source.